KatnaWB89/Neo-Fusion-lib/README.md

-# Katna & Lemoncello collection in Redesign UI Fusion
+# Redesign UI Fusion Mod
-A fusion UI library for the "Fusion Jokers" engine.
+A fusion UI library for the "Fusion Jokers" engine. by Katna & Lemoncello!

 * Replaces the per-Joker FUSE button with ONE button above the deck.
 * Highlight 2+ Jokers (works for 2-, 3-, 4-, 5-component recipes), then fuse.